SuhasPK/calculus-using-python/README.md

 # calculus-using-python
-consists of some python programs and a latex document with all the python programs as a manual on some topics of calculus.
+Consists of python programs and a latex document with all the python programs as a manual on some topics of calculus.
+The filename of the pdf guide is calculPy.pdf .